-Deciding to enter the NASA Big Idea Challenge was one of the last things I would have expected to do in the Fall of 2017.
+Deciding to enter the NASA Big Idea Challenge was one of the last things I would have expected to do in the fall 2017.
 The solicitation came in an email where it was announced NASA was seeking groups of undergraduate and graduate students to submit proposals for the design of an autonomously deployable solar array for Mars.
 Autonomously deployable arrays had been done before, but none at the scale they were asking.

 I had never worked in the aerospace sector, with my electrical engineering focus being primarily on utility and electric vehicle power electronics, but the project sounded cool, completely new, and worth the learning experience if nothing else.
 The problem was that I had no one in my social vicinity who was interested and I did not know any aerospace engineers who could round out my desired team of five.
-I then proceeded by setting up an unexpected meeting with Dr. Kyri Baker, who, I had heard, had worked in designing Martian habitat and in-situ resource utilization structures.
+I then proceeded by setting up an unexpected meeting with Assistant Professor Kyri Baker, who, I had heard, had worked in designing Martian habitat and in-situ resource utilization structures.
 This was the first of several blind actions I took to form a team.

-Luckily, Dr. Baker was interested in the project and agreed to take our future team on as an advisor.
+Luckily, Baker was interested in the project and agreed to take our future team on as an advisor.
 The next step was to send a slew of emails to professors and department advisors I had never met asking them to forward recruitment emails on to students I had never met.
 Our efforts produced a resounding single response from our second team member, Clayton Cantrall.

 The four of us then pitched these ideas to a professor who had worked in deployable space structures.
 He had his reservations and doubts for each design, which was somewhat discouraging due to the time it felt we had wasted just coming up with an overall design.
 Additionally, we had begun to realize that none of us were well experienced in using CAD software that would be a necessary part of conveying our design to the judges.